Jobber vs. ServiceTitan (2026): Which Is Right for Your Crew?

 Pricing Posture: Transparent vs. Opaque

-ServiceTitan does not publish pricing.
-Pricing isn’t published — you’ll need to request a quote.
-What is well-documented in the industry is that ServiceTitan carries enterprise-level costs: implementation fees, onboarding fees, and monthly subscription costs that are materially higher than any published Jobber tier.
 Contractors routinely report five-figure annual commitments before they’ve sent a single invoice through the platform.
-That’s not inherently wrong — enterprise software costs enterprise money — but it means any small shop doing a casual comparison needs to budget realistically before booking that demo.
+That’s not wrong — enterprise software costs enterprise money.
+But small shops need to budget realistically before booking that demo.

 Scheduling and Dispatch